Aliases for PRDM1 Gene

 GeneCards Summary for PRDM1 Gene

 PRDM1 (PR/SET Domain 1) is a Protein Coding gene.
-Diseases associated with PRDM1 include Central Nervous System Lymphoma and Adult Lymphoma.
-Among its related pathways are IL6-mediated signaling events and IgA-Producing B Cells in the Intestine.
+Diseases associated with PRDM1 include Adult Lymphoma and Central Nervous System Lymphoma.
+Among its related pathways are Regulation of TP53 Activity and B Cell Development Pathways.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is ZNF683.

 UniProtKB/Swiss-Prot for PRDM1 Gene